CUAutoDrone/cuautodrone.github.io/src/3~Projects/1~MNIST_Digit_Classification/1~Getting_Started_with_Modules.md

 np.array(array_values)
 ```
 - This function turns the python array that is passed in as an argument into an n-dimensional numpy array!
 Compared to
 normal arrays, numpy arrays are much easier to manipulate.
-For example, you are able to apply a mathematical function to all values in a numpy array without having to use a for loop, which tradtional python would require.
+For example, you are able to apply a mathematical function to all values in a numpy array without having to use a for loop, which traditional python would require.

 ```python
 normal_array = [1, 2, 3, 4];